Regional lockout: Video games

-Atari Inc.
+Atari

-The Atari 2600 does not have regional locking, however NTSC games can display wrong colors, slow speed and sound on PAL systems, and vice versa.
+The Atari 2600 does not have regional locking; however, NTSC games can display wrong colors, slow speed and sound on PAL systems, and vice versa.

-Atari 7800 has regional locking on NTSC systems, making PAL games unplayable on them.
+The Atari 7800 has regional locking on NTSC systems, making PAL games unplayable on them.
 However, the PAL versions of the Atari 7800 can run NTSC games, but still suffering from the same problems the Atari 2600 had.

 The Atari 5200, Lynx and Jaguar are region-free.

 Nintendo

-Nintendo was the first console maker to introduce regional locks to its consoles, using them for every one of its consoles except the Nintendo Switch.
-Nintendo has mostly abstained from using them for its handheld products.
+Nintendo was the first console maker to introduce regional locks to its consoles, using them for every one of its home consoles until the Nintendo Switch.
+Nintendo has mostly abstained from using them for its handheld consoles.

 Games for the Nintendo Entertainment System (NES) were locked through both physical and technical means; the design of cartridges for the NES differed between Japan and other markets, using a different number of pins.
 As the Famicom (the Japanese model) used slightly smaller cartridges, Japanese games could not fit into NES consoles without an adapter (and even with that, they could still not use the extra sound functionalities of the Famicom due to their differing hardware).
-Official adapters existed inside early copies of Gyromite, which could be disassembled and then swapping out the original copy of the game with a different Famicom game.
+Official adapters existed inside early copies of Gyromite; other Famicom games could be played by disassembling the cartridge and then swapping out the original board of the game with a different Famicom game's board.

 Additionally, the NES also contained the 10NES authentication chip; the chip was coded for one of four regions: